arkrow/PyMusicLooper/README.md

 Export:
   -e, --export          export the song into intro, loop and outro files (WAV format).
-  --preserve-tags       export with the track's original tags. [currently disabled] -t, --txt             export the loop points of a track in samples and append to a loop.txt file (compatible with
+  -t, --txt             export the loop points of a track in samples and append to a loop.txt
-                        LoopingAudioConverter).
+                        file (compatible with LoopingAudioConverter).
-  -r, --recursive       process directories and their contents recursively (has an effect only if the given path is a directory).
+  --stdout              print the loop points of a track in samples to stdout (Standard Output) -r, --recursive       process directories and their contents recursively (has an effect only if
+                        the given path is a directory).
-  -f, --flatten         flatten the output directory structure instead of preserving it when using the --recursive flag.
+  -f, --flatten         flatten the output directory structure instead of preserving it when
+                        using the --recursive flag.
   -n N_JOBS, --n-jobs N_JOBS
                         number of files to batch process at a time (default: 1).
 WARNING: greater values result in higher memory consumption.

 General Options:
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         specify a different output directory.
   -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER
-                        specify minimum loop duration as a multiplier of song duration (default: 0.35)
+                        specify minimum loop duration as a multiplier of song duration (default:
+                        0.35)
 ```

 PyMusicLooper will find the best loop point it can detect, and will then, depending on your arguments: